jo-pol/d-bl.github.io/landing.md

   Both reduced the burden of complex GUIs with file IO and parsing complex data structures.
 * **2017**:
   * Discovery of Jo Edkins' [index](http://www.theedkins.co.uk/jo/lace/whiting/index.htm)
-    on an out-copyright book, the [sampler](https://www.metmuseum.org/blogs/collection-insights/2018/gertrude-whiting-bobbin-lace-sampler)
+    on an out-of-copyright book, the [sampler](https://www.metmuseum.org/blogs/collection-insights/2018/gertrude-whiting-bobbin-lace-sampler)
     by Gertrude Whiting.
   * Request for a guinea pig to review GroundForge.
   * Discovery of the Droste effect: using thread diagrams as pair diagrams.